Cash management: Common services

 A zero balance account can be thought of as somewhat of a hack.
 Companies with large numbers of stores or locations can very often be confused if all those stores are depositing into a single bank account.
 Traditionally, it would be impossible to know which deposits were from which stores without seeking to view images of those deposits.
-To help correct this problem, banks developed a system where each store is given their own bank account, but all the money deposited into the individual store accounts are automatically moved or swept into the company's main bank account.
+To help correct this problem, banks developed a system where each store is given its own bank account, but all the money deposited into the individual store accounts are automatically moved or swept into the company's main bank account.
 This allows the company to look at individual statements for each store.
 U.S. banks are almost all converting their systems so that companies can tell which store made a particular deposit, even if these deposits are all deposited into a single account.
 Therefore, zero balance accounting is being used less frequently.